tarantool/doc/doc/reference/tooling/tt_cli/pack.rst

 Generating files for integrity checks
 -------------------------------------

+..  admonition:: Enterprise Edition
+    :class: fact

+    The integrity check functionality is supported by the `Enterprise Edition <https://www.tarantool.io/compare/>`_ only.

 ``tt pack`` can generate hashes and signatures to use for integrity checks when running the application.
 These files are: